 Focus on Creating a Self-sufficient system

-Finding your way around the system and every single one of its elements and components shouldn’t be something you struggle explaining to anyone.
+Finding your way around the system and every single one of its elements and components shouldn’t be something you struggle to explain to anyone.
 It’s even better if it won’t need any explanation at all.

 You may document everything.
 But try as much as you can to make it self-explanatory or something that someone can figure out by just glancing over your site

 Also, every single bit of information you provide must be in line with the task you’ve created.
-Meaning, you might want to consider giving tooltips for icon-labeling some of the buttons you have
+Meaning, you might want to consider giving tooltips for icon-labelling some of the buttons you have

 Address the Error

 Never ignore anything.
 If you suspect of any error that’s likely to hinder users from navigating the site and completing a task, address it fast enough before it costs you a customer.